statespace-tech/toolfront/README.md

 </details>
 <br>

 You're all set!
-You can now ask your AI agent about your databases.
+You can now ask your AI agents about your data.

 > [!TIP]
-> By default, `uvx toolfront[all]` installs all database drivers.
-For a lighter setup, you can directly install the extra drivers you need e.g. `uvx toolfront[postgres,mysql]`.
+> By default, `uvx toolfront[all]` installs all package extras.
+For a lighter setup, you can directly install the extras you need e.g. `uvx toolfront[postgres,mysql]`.
 See [Databases](#databases) for the full list of extras.

 ### Run directly

-Spin up the ToolFront MCP server with SSE or stdio using the the `--transport` flag.
+Spin up the ToolFront MCP server with SSE or stdio using the `--transport` flag.

 ```bash
 # Using uvx and SSE